 Carbohydrates are commonly thought of as the downfall of every dieter.
 After all, you can barely turn around without seeing the latest low-carb fad being touted by any number of celebrities, doctors, or everyday individuals.

 The most popular low-carb diet is the Atkin’s diet.
 However, this diet was dismissed by many as long as 10 years ago.
 But to this day, many still choose a low-carb diet when they want to lose weight – especially if they want to lose weight quickly.

-There are Three Types of Carbohydrates in Foods
+Three Types of Carbohydrates in Foods

 There are three main types of carbohydrates in foods: